graysonhicks/gatsby-plugin-remote-images/README.md

   }
 ```

-*Absolute image NOT available to gatsby-image*
+*Absolute imageUrl NOT available to gatsby-image*
 ```javascript
 allMyNodes: [
   {